6 Examples of User Interfaces (UIs)

 Examples of User Interfaces

-Here are a few examples of user interface:
+Here are a few examples of user interfaces:

 1. Graphical User Interface (GUI)

-Graphical user interfaces (GUIs) are the most common example of UI.
-It provides visual elements like windows, icons, menus, and pointer cursors.
+Graphical user interfaces (GUIs) are the most common UI type.
+They provide visual elements like windows, icons, menus, and pointer cursors.
 GUIs are common in desktop applications like Microsoft Word and Photoshop, web apps like Gmail and Facebook, and mobile apps like Instagram and Uber.

 Their graphical approach makes complex programs intuitive and user-friendly.